 Our sweet Italian basil IPA might be your favorite, or perhaps the garlic amber.
-The sweetness of our wee heavy complements the heavy oak and peat flavors expected of Islay scotches.
+The sweetness of our strong scotch ale complements the heavy oak and peat flavors expected of Islay scotches.
 Our hefeweizen with apricots and Moroccan dates adds a Mediterranean flair to the German classic; Indian Chamomile blends with the coriander and orange flavors of a traditional Belgian Wit.
 Chinese pears travel the Silk Road to flavor our Saison.
 Our stout with Turkish coffee and cardamom and sweet orange peel evokes the Arabic tradition of serving coffee.
+[GR] denotes gluten reduced.

 Strong Scotch Ale: We've stayed true to the malty roots of this beer, but were unable to keep our love of Islay scotches at bay.
 A small amount of peated malt separates this ale from its Wee Heavy kin.
 Clean yeast and a mild hop earthiness accentuate the peat and hold up to the American oak.
 Served in a Snifter.
 7.6% ABV.

 Rye Saison: A lightly fruity aroma blends well with the spicy rye notes and the floral clove-like characteristics of the Belgian yeast.
 A fusion of a French classic with flaked American Rye this bronze-colored beverage is perfect for the patio on a warm summer's day.
 Served in a Munique glass.
 5.25% ABV